UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_19.md

 Quaker Oatmeal      Quaker   Hot       100        5     1.0  50.828392
 ```

-That looks about right on what we want but what happened to the rest of
+That looks like it did what we want but what happened to the rest of our
-our dataframe?
+dataframe?
 Remember that we only want to replace the values in our
 existing dataframe and not create a new one.

 When we use the `.assign()` verb, it creates a new dataframe instead of
 altering the current one.
 This is problematic since we still want the
-original dataframe but with simply new values for a selection of our
+original dataframe but with certain values updated.
+So what do we do?
-rows.
-This means we need to come up with a new method.

 Notes: Script here